bc3LC/rfasstui/README.md

 #  rfasstUI

-A web-based interactive scenario builder and visualization application for the rfasst air pollution model
+A web-based interactive scenario builder and visualization application for the [rfasst](https://github.com/bc3LC/rfasst)^1 air pollution model, an R version of the air quality reduced-form model [TM5-FASST](https://acp.copernicus.org/articles/18/16173/2018/)^2.

 ## Using `rfasstui`